-Jane Antonia Cornish is a British Academy Award winning composer who grew up in England and lives in New York City.
+Jane Antonia Cornish is an award-winning composer who grew up in England and lives in New York City.

 Her four solo albums have been met with wide acclaim, and have been called “a font of wistfulness and melancholic beauty” by WQXR, “transcendent” by World Music Report, and "a virtual blessing in a world gone mad” by ICON Magazine.